Board of Directors Corporate Governance Guidelines

 17. Strategic and Operating Plans

 At least once a year, the Board reviews the Company's strategy and operating plans and provides input to management.
 The Board monitors the Company's performance with respect to these plans.

 18. Board Interaction with Investors, Press and Customers

 Stockholder engagement is an important part of our business practices, and we greatly value the input we receive from our stockholders.
 The Board believes that management generally should speak for the Company.
 Individual Directors may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company, but it is expected that Directors would do this with the knowledge of the management and, absent unusual circumstances or as contemplated by Committee charters, only at the request of management.

 Stockholders wishing to communicate directly with the Board, any individual Director or the independent Directors as a group regarding the Company’s business operations, conduct or other matters relating to the Company are welcome to do so by writing the Corporate Secretary of Teradata Corporation at 10000 Innovation Dr., Miamisburg, Ohio 45342, who will forward any communications as directed.

 Director Compensation and Stock Ownership

 19. Compensation Philosophy

-The Board believes that only cash and equity compensation should be provided to non-employee Directors and that at least fifty percent of a Director's total compensation should be provided in equity, e.g., stock options, stock grants or other awards of stock or stock units.
+The Board believes that only cash and equity compensation should be provided to non-employee Directors and that at least fifty percent of a Director's total compensation should be provided in equity, e.g., stock options, stock grants or other awards of shares of stock or share units.
 The Committee on Directors and Governance periodically reviews the principles for director compensation.

 20. Setting of Compensation